Yoga is more than just postures…it’s a whole approach to life.

 About your guide

 Zamir is the primary instructor in yoga asana, pranayama, meditation and yoga philosophy for the Langara College yoga teacher training programs.
-His hatha yoga training was under David Goulet, who developed the Chakra Yoga System following his studies with Swami Gitananda in India during the 1970’s.
-This approach is strongly influenced by developments in modern biology, physics and chemistry to provide a holistic and paradigm-shifting understanding of the body-mind system, one that complements the scientific knowledge of ancient yogis.
+His hatha yoga training was under David Goulet, who created the Chakra Yoga System based on his studies with Swami Gitananda during the 1970’s.
+This approach provides a holistic and paradigm-shifting understanding of the body-mind system rooted in modern science that complements the knowledge of ancient yogis.

 Dance, music, storytelling and poetry are also creative ways that Zamir communes with the Divine spark in himself and others, gifts that he weaves into his work to inspire students on the path of self-discovery.